Hearing your dog suddenly make loud snorting noises, gasp inward, and stiffen their body can be alarming—especially when it happens often.

 Constant reverse sneezing in dogs is often triggered by nasal irritation, allergies, excitement, throat inflammation, foreign particles, or underlying respiratory or structural issues.
 While isolated episodes may be harmless, frequent reverse sneezing deserves attention.

-Dog Constantly Reverse Sneezing
+Dog Reverse Sneezing vs Sneezing: What’s the Difference?

 Dog Constantly Reverse Sneezing: Common Causes